 Does Barcode Savers charge an annual fee?

 When purchasing barcodes from The Global Standards Body (GS1) you’re required to pay upfront charges and additional yearly fees.
-So if you’re only looking for barcodes for a small number of items the costs accociated with GS1 memebership can be staggering.
+So if you’re only looking for barcodes for a small quantity of products the costs associated with GS1 membership can be staggering.
 Barcode Savers have secured bulk quantities of genuine GTIN numbers and charge a once off fee when you buy.
-You remain the sole owner of your numbers and they do not carry annual fees or hidden costs at all.
+You remain the sole owner of your numbers and your barcodes do not carry annual fees or hidden costs at all.

 Do you provide ITF-14 carton codes?